8+ years is a long time. At least it looks long when you count the white hair on my beard and the big bunch of white hair hiding under my turban.

 The revenue model was around memberships, ads, etc.

 Why did the company shut?: The company was destined to fail from day one.
-To start with, there was no full-time lead of the company.
+To start with, there was no full-time leader in the company.

 Then, we pivoted multiple times during the development stage.